sanika79/GANs-for-Image-to-Image-Translation-Keras/README.md

 # GANs-for-Image-to-Image-Translation

-Pix2pix GAN and Cycle GAN was used to create synthetic smoke data.
+Pix2pix GAN and Cycle GAN were used to create synthetic smoke data.

 References :